Connect with others who understand.

 Several myHSteam members have used Prid with positive results.
 “I found that Prid really helped me out,” one member wrote.
 “I wash the boil really well, put Prid on, and then put a bandage on it.
 A couple of days later, no pain, and the boil was almost gone, or it came to a head.
 It was a lifesaver.”

-No clinical trials have evaluated how well Prid or its ingredients treat skin conditions, including HS boils.
-Researchers have studied some of the natural active ingredients in Prid, but there’s not enough evidence to say for sure whether any of the ingredients are safe and effective for HS.
+No clinical trials have evaluated how well Prid treats skin conditions, including hidradenitis suppurativa.
+Researchers have studied some of the natural active ingredients in Prid, but there’s not enough evidence to determine whether it’s a safe and effective treatment for HS.

 Here’s a look at some of Prid’s ingredients and how, based on their effects on other conditions, they may help HS symptoms.